-The two towers, unveiled by lease-owner Larry Silverstein, will stand alongside the enormous 1,776ft-tall Freedom Tower, by SOM's David Childs ( left in the image above
+The two towers, unveiled by lease-owner Larry Silverstein, will stand alongside the enormous 1,776ft-tall Freedom Tower, by SOM's David Childs ( left in the image above), and a smaller development by Fumihiko Maki ( right).

 Part of Daniel Libeskind's competition-winning masterplan for the 6.5ha former World Trade Center site, the Foster, Rogers and Maki towers will contain a total of 620,000m2 of office space and will share a common podium and ground engineering.